jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Configurable entities would usually include Test Double behaviors and arguments with multiple behaviors and parameter values for each coving as many [equivalence partitions](https://jhumelsine.github.io/2024/08/08/bdd.html#equivalence-partitioning) as I could.
 The test would consist of nested `for` loops for each configurable entity, and then at the deepest nesting the configurable entities would be passed as arguments to a driver method which contained the test in __Given/When/Then__ format.
 The driver method would initialize the Test Doubles in the Given section with the passed parameter values and call the public method being tested with passed parameter values as well.

 It doesn’t take too many nested configurable entities iterating through their behaviors for the number of calls to the test driver becomes huge.
 It was not uncommon for the number of test driver calls to reach hundreds or thousands of potential configurations.
-Rather than the desired unit test runtime of a seconds, these tests could take minutes – many minutes.
+Rather than completing in seconds, these tests could take minutes – many minutes.
 It was the price I was willing to pay.

 While the test driver method was organized in the __Given/When/Then__ structure, it didn’t tend to look like the traditional unit tests.
 Traditional unit tests tend to be straight to the point.
 Test driver code included more nuance and logic to cover all possible combinations.